-Kisi Organizations can configure Okta to enable System for Cross-domain Identity Management (SCIM) provisioning and deprovisioning for their Kisi members.
-Before you start, please check that you have set up SSO for your Organization, generated a SCIM token, enabled SCIM for your Organization and added the Kisi Physical Security app in Okta.
+Kisi Organizations customers can configure OneLogin to enable System for Cross-domain Identity Management (SCIM) provisioning and deprovisioning for their Kisi members.
+Before you start, please check that you have set up SSO for your Organization, generated a SCIM token, enabled SCIM for your Organization.

 SCIM with OneLogin allow you to:

 - Update User Attributes (via PUT and PATCH)

 - Deprovision Users

 - Push Groups